Amended in 2004

 3. Women’s Services

-WEL supports Commonwealth/State/Territory jointly funded crisis services for women, with and without children.
+Commonwealth/State/Territory jointly funded crisis services are required for women, with and without children.
 These include refuges and services such as rape crisis, abortion counselling, incest and domestic violence.
 These services must be available to all women in all States and Territories, with special provision made for geographically remote locations.
 Such services should be provided in a form which, as a priority, takes account of the needs of clients, including privacy and cultural factors.
 WEL calls for the maintenance and improvement of programs and procedures to eliminate sexual harassment and other forms of violence against women in workplaces, educational institutions and in the provision of goods and services.

 4. Family Law